turingschool/career-development-curriculum-site/module_one/mod1_week4.md

       * You should also add Turing to the Experience section *if* you do not have previous professional experience
       * You could also consider adding the Career Break feature to your profile to explain that you've left your career to transition to software development.

-* **Professional Coaching:**
-   * What is professional coaching?
-Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
-What topics could be covered?
-Whatever you want!
-Some popular topics are:
-        * Stress management
-        * Organization and time management
-        * Career transition guidance
-        * Using your Pairin data for growth
-   * You can sign up for small group coaching sessions with Emma [here](https://go.oncehub.com/EmmaByers).
 * If you'd like to get additional reports on your Pairin strengths, reach out to Allison on Slack (@allison_reu_singer).

 * Check out upcoming PD office hours and bring your questions!